d3/d3-queue/README.md

 <a href="#queue_defer" name="queue_defer">#</a> <i>queue</i>.<b>defer</b>(<i>task</i>[, <i>arguments</i>…])

 Adds the specified asynchronous *task* callback to the queue, with any optional *arguments*.
 The *task* will be called with the specified optional arguments and an additional callback argument; the callback must then be invoked by the task when it has finished.
 The task must invoke the callback with two arguments: the error, if any, and the result of the task.
+To return multiple results from a single callback, wrap the results in an object or array.

 For example, here’s a task which computes the answer to the ultimate question of life, the universe, and everything after a short delay: